-kicked off his career with a science degree at Monash.
+Daniel is an ARC Future Fellow who started his career with a science degree at Monash.
 This led to a PhD at the University of Cambridge and two postdoctoral fellowships before he returned to Monash.
 Daniel develops advanced simulation techniques for astrophysics (using some of the world's most powerful supercomputers) to model the birth of stars from interstellar gas clouds, the formation of planets from discs around newborn stars and the flow of gas around black holes.
 Techniques and computer codes developed at Monash are used around the world for modelling all kinds of exotic astrophysical phenomena.